GNSS spoofing: Receiver modification

 These installation and operation strategies and development opportunities can significantly enhance the ability of GPS receivers and associated equipment to defend against a range of interference, jamming, and spoofing attacks.

-A system and receiver agnostic detection software offers applicability as cross-industry solution.
+A system- and receiver-agnostic detection software offers applicability as cross-industry solution.
 Software implementation can be performed in different places within the system, depending on where the GNSS data is being used, for example as part of the device's firmware, operating system, or on the application level.

+Checking against other data

 A method proposed by researchers from the Department of Electrical and Computer Engineering at the University of Maryland, College Park and the School of Optical and Electronic Information at Huazhong University of Science and Technology that aims to help mitigate the effects of GNSS spoofing attacks by using data from a vehicles controller area network (CAN) bus.
 The information would be compared to that of received GNSS data and compared in order to detect the occurrence of a spoofing attack and to reconstruct the driving path of the vehicle using that collected data.
 Properties such as the vehicles speed and steering angle would be amalgamated and regression modeled in order to achieve a minimum error in position of 6.25 meters.
 Similarly, a method outlined by researchers in a 2016 IEEE Intelligent Vehicles Symposium conference paper discuss the idea of using cooperative adaptive cruise control (CACC) and vehicle to vehicle (V2V) communications in order to achieve a similar goal.
 In this method, the communication abilities of both cars and radar measurements are used to compare against the supplied GNSS position of both cars to determine the distance between the two cars which is then compared to the radar measurements and checked to make sure they match.
 If the two lengths match within a threshold value, then no spoofing has occurred, but above this threshold, the user is notified so that s/he can take action.

-Controlled reception pattern antennas (CRPA) are used in navigation applications to resist GPS spoofing attacks.
+In maritime navigation, increasing GNSS spoofing and jamming incidents have led operators to adopt resilient navigation technologies including inertial navigation systems and fibre-optic gyrocompasses (FOG).
+These systems can maintain heading and motion data independently of satellite signals and may support radar plotting, collision avoidance, and autopilot functions during GNSS disruption.

+In space navigation where more and more satellites also use GNSS receivers for direct positioning, Star Tracker can be used to detect GNSS spoofing attempts and maintaining the positioning and orbit determination by the provided positions.

+Signal modification

+Encryption

+Military GNSS signals are encrypted, making them unreadable to those who do not have the encryption key.
+Encryption also prevents spoofing as an apparently valid signal cannot be produced without the key.